 Finding Leads Strategically

 The type of quality leads you will have varies depending on your niche.
 If you are offering something within the tech-related sphere, it is best to network with tech leaders CEO of small businesses.
-If you are a professional who is offering services to fellow career-oriented individuals, your leads are geared toward finding those who work in the industry of your target audience.
+If you provide a service to other professionals, your leads are people in the same industry.

 Here are some strategies that could help you in finding quality leads:

-- Business to professional search: You can look for businesses in your target industry, and you will see their business Linkedin profile.
-From this page, you will see a small link that shows the number of employees, and a list of people will appear including their company position.
+- Business to professional search: You can look for companies in your target industry, and you will see their business LinkedIn profile.
+From this page, you will see a small link that shows the number of employees, and a list of people will appear, including their company position.
 You can have a professional connection request by finding the ideal person for your product or service.

-- Mutual connections: Social selling on Linkedin can also be done through mutual connections.
-If you are pitching to people within your industry, you can easily find people by searching your own network and finding professionals with connections to potential clients.
+- Mutual connections: Mutual connections help with social selling.
+If you pitch to people within your industry, you can easily find people by searching your network and finding professionals with links to potential clients.

-- Linkedin search: Another helpful strategy is looking for people through the Linkedin search bar.
-From your home page, you can type any keyword that pertains to your target audience and filter out the “people” results.
+- LinkedIn search: Another helpful strategy is looking for people through the LinkedIn search bar.
+You can type any keyword to your target audience from your home page and filter out the “people” results.

 Creating an Attractive Pitch

 Interacting with their posts, messaging them about a common topic, or introducing yourself can be a helpful strategy.
-When your prospect shows initial interest, this is a time where you can introduce your offers through an attractive pitch.
-You can gain a competitive advantage through customer experience, by crafting a pitch that calls attention to their needs.
+When your prospect shows initial interest, this is a time where you can present your offers through an attractive pitch.
+You can gain a competitive advantage through customer experience by crafting a pitch that calls attention to their needs.

 Below is a guide to having a powerful pitch:

-- Keep it short and simple: Long-form messages are not ideal for busy people on Linkedin.
+- Keep it short and straightforward: Long-form messages are not ideal for busy people on LinkedIn.
 You can be effective by having a powerful beginning line, such as a relatable question, a common industry problem, or an anecdote that sends a strong message.

 - Present why your product or service helps: Introduce your offer concisely by saying how the product or service solves the chief concern.

-- Add a call-to-action: A call-to-action in Linkedin can be an invitation to reply to your message, to schedule a call, or to visit a link to your website to get more information.
+- Add a call-to-action: A call-to-action in LinkedIn can be an invitation to reply to your message, schedule a call, or visit a link to your website to get more information.

-Many people forget that Linkedin is also a social media network but geared towards professionals.
-So, it is crucial to also improve your reach through content marketing on Linkedin.
+Many people forget that LinkedIn is also a social media network but geared towards professionals.
+So, it is also crucial to improve your reach through content marketing on LinkedIn.
 You can do this by sharing content on your wall for your connections to see.
-The great thing about Linkedin is people see others’ activities when they are engaging with specific content, which helps you maximize your reach.
+The great thing about LinkedIn is that people see others’ activities when engaging with specific content, which helps you maximize your reach.

-- Blog posts: Informative blog posts can reach your target audience and other key decision-makers which can be prospects.
+- Blog posts: Informative blog posts can reach your target audience and other key decision-makers, prospects.
 Make sure to create a catchy caption that encapsulates the topic in your blog post.

-- Infographics: If you already create infographics for your other social media accounts, it can also be great to repurpose your content on Linkedin.
+- Infographics: If you have already created infographics for your other social media accounts, it can also be great to repurpose your content on LinkedIn.

-- Relevant stories: Stories about satisfied customers, your personal stories, and inspiring stories of others are quite engaging in Linkedin.
+- Relevant stories: Stories about satisfied customers, your personal stories, and inspiring stories of others are quite engaging on LinkedIn.
 These types of posts drive engagement and will help prospects discover your profile.

 Creating and Attending Events

-Another type of strategy that is helpful in social selling on Linkedin is events.
-Events can be easily seen by people within your city or state, or if you are holding a digital event, you can also quickly reach those within your target industry.
+Another type of strategy that is helpful in social selling on LinkedIn is events.
+People can easily see events within your city or state, or if you are holding a digital event, you can also quickly reach those within your target industry.

-- Live webinars and summits: Webinars and summits that give away valuable information are always sought-after by professionals.
-If you offer a relevant webinar along with a call-to-action for your product or service, it is likely that you will gain high-quality prospects.
+- Live webinars and summits: Webinars and discussions that give away valuable information are always sought-after by professionals.
+If you offer a relevant webinar along with a call-to-action for your product or service, you will likely gain high-quality prospects.

-- In-person events: You can simply type a location in the Linkedin search bar and find networking events in your area.
-This is where you can find great prospects especially if your business also depends on local clients.
+- In-person events: You can simply type a location in the LinkedIn search bar and find networking events in your area.
+In-person events can find excellent prospects, mainly if your business also depends on local clients.